tobydriscoll/fnc-extras/errata/errata.md

 * **Page 201 / Exercise 5.4.5** The nodes in part (a) are given by t_j = 0.3 + jh.
 (Thanks to Shahrokh Esmaeili.)
 * **Page 215 / Example 5.5.3** The first expression in the last line of the formula should have a negative sign in front.
 (Thanks to Peter Monk.)

+## Chapter 6
+* **Page 241 / Exercise 6.2.3** Finding the constant C that is required to apply the bound in (6.2.7) isn't easy without application of the mean value theorem or the remainder form of Taylor's theorem.
+These were cut from an earlier version of the text, so this problem no longer makes sense.

 ## Chapter 7
 * **Page 305 / Theorem 7.2.2** Replace "an nonsingular" with "a nonsingular".